KameiB/RLCraft_Translatable/README.md

 ### This repository includes all the changes needed to make RLCraft translatable.
 - **[config]** Config files for the lastest RLCraft (cfg, json)
-- [mods]
-  - Forks I worked in
-  - Link to my mod Localizator
 - [resourcepacks] A link to a template Resource Pack for translators.
 - **[resources]** en_us lang files needed to support the modified config and scripts
 - **[scripts]** Scripts for the latest version of RLCraft